Which Of The Following Safety Guidelines Is Not Correct

 Which of the Following Safety Guidelines Is Not Correct?

 Safety guidelines are essential for preventing accidents and ensuring well-being in workplaces, laboratories, and public spaces.
-However, not all rules are universally applicable or accurate.
+That said, not all rules are universally applicable or accurate.
 In this article, we will analyze a hypothetical set of safety guidelines to determine which one is incorrect.
 By understanding the reasoning behind each rule, readers can better recognize unsafe practices and adopt proper protocols.

 Hypothetical Safety Guidelines to Evaluate